-Continued work towards upgrading our Settlement power.
-During the summer period the existing generating capacity continued to be placed under significant stress.
-Whilst Council continues to work towards greening our power operation, a new generator was programmed for 2019-20, and subsequently installed in 2021-22.
+Work continued towards upgrading our Settlement power.
+During the summer period the existing generator capacity continued to be placed under significant stress.
+Whilst Council continues to work towards greening our power supply, a new generator was programmed for 2019-20, and subsequently installed in 2021-22.